lemlac/mulem/docs/reference.md

 -- The loop will run at least once before checking the condition.
 ```

 `loop`/`until` is arguably a better choice than `do`/`while` because it's more descriptive of what it's doing. *"Loop until this is true."* You can visually see that the condition is true after the `loop`/`until` block is finished, whereas you would need to invert the condition in your head for a `do`/`while` loop.
-It acts as a blockade to wait until a certain condition is true.
+It acts like a blockade to wait until a certain condition is true.

 ```
 mu i = 0